TurtleEngr/libre-bib/CONTRIBUTING.md

 * You have setup your build env **make build-setup**

 * You have run **make install**.
 For now that installs to /opt/libre-bib/ and "make check" is done against that.
-In the future this will install to test/.
+Also run "make test" (In the future "make install" will install to test/.)

 * You have followed the Coding Convention.